pekkaklarck/rf5survey/README.md

 | [#4078](https://github.com/robotframework/robotframework/issues/4078 "New `RETURN` statement for returning from a user keyword") | There has been many times a situation in my work where returning value inside IF..ELSE could have been very useful.  |
 | [#4084](https://github.com/robotframework/robotframework/issues/4084 "`WHILE` loop") | It'll be quite handy and useful in certain situations instead of using WUKS. |

-### What three issues have second-highest priority?
+### Which three issues have second-highest priority?
+Why?

 | Issue | Comment |
 |-------|---------|